-KPN performs all its CA functions using networks secured in accordance with the Security and Audit Requirements Guide to prevent unauthorized access and other malicious activity.
+KPN performs all its CA functions using networks secured in accordance with the KPN Security Policy and the Baselin Requirements Network and Certificate System Security Requirements to prevent unauthorized access and other malicious activity.
 KPN protects its communications of sensitive information through the use of encryption and digital signatures.